Breaking The Ice – My Day Skating On Winnipeg’s Frozen River

 Written by Jaillan Yehia

-Historically my ice skating prowess has only ever extended to a couple of childhood trips to an ice rink;-quite an exotic destination in London I can tell you.
+My historical ice skating prowess had previously extended to a couple of childhood trips to an ice rink in London’s Queensway.

-My main memory involves a teacher proclaiming we must be careful where we put our hands while lacing up lest we lose a finger to a passing rogue skate.
+My main memory of those outings involves a teacher proclaiming that we must be very careful where we put our hands while lacing up our own skates, lest we lose a finger to another’s passing rogue skate.
 Ouch.

 So when it was clear that I was going to be spending some time in Canada I decided that I better learn how to spend some of that time on ice, without clutching onto the edges of the rink or wobbling uncontrollably in fear.